Our top attractions, highlights and insider tips

+A New York Holiday needs to capped off with a visit to this iconic sight.
 The green (once gold) lady of New York has greeted immigrants for decades, an icon of the city of diversity.
 A gift from the French government for the 100th anniversary of the Declaration of Independence, the Statue is New York’s unmissable tourist destination.
-Make sure you grab the Staten Island Ferry to enjoy beautiful views of the city after you climb up to the crown.
+Make sure you grab the Staten Island Ferry to enjoy beautiful views of the city after you climb to the crown.

 Initially opened in 1857, Central Park defines the notion of an urban park.
-More than a half million shrubs, trees, and vines were planted during the building of the park.
+More than a half-million shrubs, trees, and vines were planted during the building of the park.
+New York trip tip - the park itself is larger than you’d think, make sure you come energised to tackle it.
 Combined with street artists, musicians, and sunbathers, Central today is a paradise for anybody looking for a break from the electric energy of the Big Apple.

 Fast & easy travel planning